Automation Testing

 Step CI

-New to our list this year is Step CI.
+New to our list is Step CI.

 This open-source, self-hosted platform is designed to automate API testing across various languages and API types, including: